 Now go.
 Make runzas.
 Conquer your fears.
 And eat well.
 The world is counting on you to make a difference. 🙂

 I know you can do it.

 By the by . . . have you got an Amazon list?
 I nearly always do!
-I live a good hour away from most stores, so ordering from Amazon has been a huge and convenient (sometimes too convenient) blessing for me.
-If you click through from my links to Amazon, they’ll give me a teensy commission on anything you purchase (though it won’t cost you another cent!) and I’ll love ya forever! * and thanks!* It’s a win/win!
+I live a good hour away from most stores, so ordering from Amazon has been a convenient (sometimes too convenient) blessing for me.
+If you click through from my links to Amazon, they’ll give me a tiny commission on anything you purchase (though it won’t cost you another cent).
+Thank you in advance, or TYIA.

 - What’s going on in my garden in March; and why I’m happy to be home